Ferrari World - Abu Dhabi

 Coleman National Fish Hatchery

-Concrete Coat was applied on painted surfaces at Dyess Air Force Base.
-All painted surfaces were coated with Coval Concrete Coat.
-The painted surfaces now treated with Coval Concrete Coat will resist oils, staining and fading from UV light.
-The floor will be easy to clean, maintain, and they will last many years longer than ordinary paints as well as resisting stains better than epoxy or polyurethane.
+An Air Force base has many painted surfaces on its concrete, directing airplanes and military vehicles.
+Coval Concrete Coat was applied on all painted surfaces at Dyess Air Force Base to resist oils, staining and fading from UV light, providing direction without having to repaint, year after year.
+In addition, the floors in the hangars will be easy to clean, maintain, and they will last many years longer than uncoated paint as well as resisting stains better than epoxy or polyurethane.

 Golden Gate Bridge